Author

 Nestled in between Newport's famed 40 Steps at Cliff Walk and First Beach is The Cliffside Inn, a Lark Hotels property and Second Empire Victorian Manor House with 16 well-appointed rooms and suites.
 With gas fireplaces in every room, private outdoor spaces, a wrap-around front porch, parlor and library, Cliffside Inn is an unexpected breath of fresh air tucked away from the buzzing downtown area.
 Plus, it’s no secret their gourmet breakfast is one of the best in town.

 The Blue Garden, designed by Frederick Law Olmsted Jr. in 1913, is a classic example of American landscape art.
 As the name suggests, the garden has a rich blue and purple color palette, with hints of white, and there is something in bloom each month that the garden is open to the public.
 Think: blue, purple and white perennials, annuals, shrubs and vines, stunning pools, and pergolas adorning the perimeter of this secret garden.
-Tours are guided and take place exclusively on Thursdays.
+Tours are guided and take place exclusively on Thursdays, May - October.

 Doris Duke’s Rough Point is just as she left it: in pristine condition.
 Take a step back into time and see how she lived in her extravagant mansion filled with wall to wall eclectic style.
 Each item has a story and history behind it ready to be discovered.
 Self-guided tours are available Tuesday - Sunday from 10:00 AM - 5:00 PM, open seasonally, hours and tours subject to change.